JetBrains/educational-plugin/intellij-plugin/Edu-Kotlin/resources/cognifire/Tutorial/DogYears/Function/task.md

 2. The function to verify the input `verifyHumanYearsInput`.
 This function should have a parameter `humanYears` with type `Int` and it should return a `Boolean` value.

+Call the function `calculateDogAgeInDogYears` from the `main` function.

 <div class="hint" title="The basic syntax for declaring a function in Kotlin">